-All pupils, parents, staff, volunteers and governors are expected to sign an agreement regarding the acceptable use of the schools ICT systems and the internet - this can be found as an appendices in the Online Safety policy.
-Use of the schools internet must be for educational purposes only, or for the purpose of fulfilling the duties of an individuals role.
+All pupils, parents, staff, volunteers and LMC members are expected to sign an agreement regarding the acceptable use of the schools ICT systems and the internet - this can be found as an appendices in the Online Safety policy.
+Use of the school's internet must be for educational purposes only, or for the purpose of fulfilling the duties of an individual's role.
 We will monitor enquires typed and the websites visited by pupils, staff, volunteers, governors and visitors (where relevant) to ensure they comply with the above.